manuth/TypeScriptLanguageServiceTester/README.md

 npm i -D @manuth/typescript-languageservice-tester
 ```

-## General
-The `LanguageServiceTester` allows you to test and analyze languageservice plugins, diagnostics and code-actions.

 ## `LanguageServiceTester`
 The `LanguageServiceTester` allows you to analyze code for ensuring all expected diagnostics are being delivered.

-A `LanguageServiceTester` can be initialized by passing a directory to run the `tsserver` in it:
+A `LanguageServiceTester` can be initialized by passing a directory to run the `tsserver` in:

 ```ts
 import { join } from "upath";